iter8-tools/iter8/content/getting started/tutorials/abn.md

 ---
 date: 2020-08-05T12:00:00+00:00
-menuTitle: A/B/N testing
+menuTitle: A/B/n rollout
-title: Getting started with A/B/N testing
+title: Getting started with A/B/n rollout
 weight: 20
-summary: Learn how to perform an A/B/N test
+summary: Learn how to perform an A/B/N rollout
 ---

-This tutorial shows how _iter8_ can be used to perform A/B/N testing on several versions of a service to select the one that maximizes a reward metric while also satisfiying any other requirements.
+This tutorial shows how _iter8_ can be used to perform A/B/n rollout on several versions of a service to select the one that maximizes a reward metric while also satisfiying any other requirements.

 This tutorial has eight steps, which are meant to be tried in order.
 You will learn: